 Learn some interesting historical facts from the City of Champaign History pages.

 Featuring an extensive park system, a world-class library, urban shopping choices and a variety of living accommodations, Champaign offers urban perks with smaller city comforts.
-Whether you’re a resident, visiting or just curious, you’ll soon discover Champaign is the perfect place to live, work, and play.
+Whether you’re a resident, visitor, or just curious, you’ll soon discover Champaign is the perfect place to live, work, and play.

 Pursue a lifetime of learning from the University level down.
 Widely known as home to the University of Illinois, Champaign also benefits from a number of other educational opportunities.